• Art magazine

 • Textiles with geometric patterns or large-scale plant prints or the typical peacock feather

-• Opulent Mirrors , e.g. with elaborate decorative frames
+• Opulent mirrors, e.g. with elaborate decorative frames

-• Wall objects with a form of sun rays
+• Wall objects in a sunbeam shape

-glamour Well-known companies dedicated to the Art Deco furniture style include Paolo Castelli from Italy and Hamilton Conte from France.
+Well-known companies dedicated to the Art Deco furniture style include Paolo Castelli from Italy and Hamilton Conte from France.

 Art Deco interior design ideas on Pinterest